 I have often been asked, “Infectious Diseases, how do you get to a career like that?
 What brought you to it?”
 Over the years I have reflected on this and the answer is both personal and, I think, an interesting story on how one, by following their passions and inclinations, can end up in a career that was unforeseeable.

 Sitting on my bed in our Southwest Philadelphia row-home, a “blue-collar”, working neighborhood, I distinctly recall looking at a medical careers brochure I had picked up at a career fair that afternoon at Central High School.
 At 16 years-old I had no idea what the medical field was about.
-No doubt that the loss of a close cousin at 5yrs-old to pneumonia and a vivacious aunt at 16 yrs-old to meningococcal meningitis (both treatable bacterial infections) suggested a biological injustice that begged understanding.
-We were a lower middle-class, blue-collar working family and no one had even graduated college in our generation or that preceding.
+No doubt that the loss of a close cousin at 5yrs-old to staphylococcal pneumonia and a vivacious aunt at 16 yrs-old to meningococcal meningitis (both treatable bacterial infections) suggested a biological injustice that begged understanding.
+We were a lower middle-class, blue-collar, working family and no one had even graduated college in our generation or that preceding.
 I was interested in most things, both the liberal arts and the sciences.
-In junior high and high school, my outside school passions were astronomy, archaeology, paleontology, and history.
+In junior high and high school, my outside school passions were astronomy, archaeology, paleontology, and history (especially ancient history).
 You could say that everything that fascinated me were hypotheticals – – things that could not be touched; things that are objects of speculation.
+You cannot touch a star or another planet.
+History is past, Likewise dinosaurs.
 Certainly, that was a lead in to my current daily preoccupations with microscopical and submicroscopical things–cells, molecules (medicines), and microbes.
 To function in my job, you must first “believe” this universe of the miniscule even exists.
 You cannot directly see or touch most of it.
-There is a leap of faith in the science of it.
+There is a leap of faith in the science and application of it.

-So, despite no family precedent or healthcare relationships to draw on for political leverage, I found myself in medical school.
-It was more than I had imagined back in high school.
-And the field was so broad that it was a huge challenge to know which direction to take at the multiple crossroads that kept arising.
+So, despite no family precedent or healthcare relationships to draw on for career advancement leverage, I found myself in medical school, at Temple University in my hometown, Philadelphia, PA.
+It was far more than I had imagined back in high school.
+And the field was so broad that it was a daunting challenge to know which direction to take at the multiple crossroads that kept arising.
 I had no mentor, no role model.
 I had to reach into my basic psyche, to my heart and soul, to make my choices.
 With the aforementioned avocations in my younger years, I soon realized that the more mechanical fields, the surgical specialties, were not where I belonged.
 No, I was a conceptualist, devoted to the essential value of “cognition.”
 And, I did not want to devote my life to one organ, like the heart or brain.
 I wanted to stay capable of understanding all the tissues and organs and their interplay, in health and illness.
 I did not want to confine myself to dealing with diseases and problems of only the very elderly.
 I did not want to be mostly taking care of one sex or the other.
 Finally, I wanted to handle difficult, complex, refractory diagnostic problems and high-stakes cases.
 So, I headed to Internal Medicine residency at Northwestern University in Chicago, IL, the province of the cognitive elite in medicine.

-Infectious Diseases (ID), as a subspecialty of the Internal Medicine specialty, did not exist as a board-certifiable field until I was about to graduate medical school.
+Infectious Diseases (ID), as a subspecialty of the Internal Medicine specialty, did not exist as a board-certifiable field until I was about to graduate medical school in 1975.
 So, it arrived just in time to fit all my personal attributes.
 And, because the field was not organ-specific, the ID people were the closest thing to the ultimate internal medicine diagnosticians.
 That brought me full-circle back to what I was dreaming of as I read the career brochure as a teenager years before.
 For mastering medical “thinking”, ID was ground zero.
+And that was ID fellowship at University of Texas, Houston.

 THE ID SUBSPECIALTY

-For each of the above, there are dozens of different types of disease (for example pneumonias: pneumococcal, viral, Legionella, Mycoplasma, staphylococcal, influenza, Klebsiella, aspiration, tuberculous, fungal, etc).
-Sometimes ID entities are more characterized by infectious agents causing unique patterns of organ involvement,
+For each of the above categories, there are dozens of different types of infectious organisms (or agents) diseases—for example pneumonias: pneumococcal, viral, Hemophilus, Legionella, Mycoplasma, staphylococcal, influenza, Klebsiella, aspiration, TB, fungal, etc. Sometimes ID entities are more characterized by the infectious agents themselves causing unique patterns of organ involvement,

 Etc. (many, many more)